Circular-Studios/Dash/README.md

 ### Contact

-We'd love to hear from you, and we're currently setting up an avenue for you to get in touch with us.
-Check back soon!
+We'd love to hear from you, feel free to email us at dash [at] circularstudios [dot] com.
+We'll do our best to have the appropriate team member respond as quickly as we can.

 ### Copyright & License